-To acquire a prized position among translators and interpreters you’ll first have to pass one of the UN’s language competitive language examinations.
-If you apply and manage to make it through the process, which takes several months, you’ll be put on a list and called up whenever they need someone to fill a position.
+To acquire a prized position among translators and interpreters, you’ll first have to pass one of the UN’s competitive language examinations.
+If you apply and manage to make it through the process, which takes several months, you’ll be put on a list and called up when they need someone to fill a position.

-And if you think translation (that is, translating the written word) might be easier since there’s less pressure, just remember that translated documents are often cited by the media or incorporated into legislation.
+And if you think translation—that is, translating the written word—might be easier since there’s less pressure, just remember that translated documents are often cited by the media or incorporated into legislation.
 Not that this is a bad thing.
 Many of us would love to have that level of civic involvement and influence.
-But translation at the UN is certainly not for the faint of heart.
+But doing translation at the UN is certainly not for the faint of heart.

 If you’ve got the chutzpah to try out for the UN linguist team but you want to get your foot in the door first, consider participating in one of their internship programs.
-Ability only goes so far sometimes and getting your dream job may be easier when you know a few people.
+Ability only goes so far sometimes and getting your dream job may be easier when you have a few connections.

 Maybe you’re not the greatest foreign language speaker.
 Native English speakers are notorious for being slow to pick up other languages and it certainly doesn’t help that English is so widespread across the globe.
 If this is you, then take heart.
 There’s another way.

-To survive in the top-tier work environment of the UN, one undoubtedly needs to intrinsically enjoy one’s job, whether as a language instructor or as a linguist.
-But if you’re willing to weather some of the rougher aspects of the trade then you’ll have some nice goodies coming your way too.
+To survive in the top-tier work environment of the UN, you undoubtedly need to enjoy your job, whether as a language instructor or as a linguist.
+But if you’re willing to weather some of the rougher aspects of the trade, then you’ll have some nice goodies coming your way, too.

-For starters, linguists (which is to say translators and interpreters) are often able to enjoy the flexibility of freelance work while participating in a significant way in international efforts at cooperation.
-Not to mention, you’ll get to learn some of the less common dialects of your chosen languages as you keep in contact with people from around the world.
+For starters, linguists (translators and interpreters) are often able to enjoy the flexibility of freelance work while participating in a significant way in international efforts at cooperation.
+Not to mention, you’ll get to learn some of the less common dialects of your chosen languages as you are in contact with people from around the world.

-But of course, someone who’s so strongly motivated by success and achievement that they’d want to work at the UN might not want to stop at working as an English teacher or linguist.
+But of course, someone who’s so strongly motivated by success and achievement that they’d want to work at the UN might want to eventually move up from being an English teacher or linguist.
 Thankfully, these jobs can serve as a springboard to something even greater.
-Although there’s a requirement that one work for at least five years in the job you’re hired for, either as a linguist or a teacher, after that period the path upward is wide open.
+Although there’s a requirement that one work for at least five years as a linguist or a teacher, after that period the path upward is wide open.

-The UN, that flaming beacon of internationalism and gold standard of linguistic skills, is not so far off or so impenetrable as the castle was for the peasant.
+The UN, that flaming beacon of internationalism and gold standard of linguistic skills, is not as impenetrable as the castle was for the peasant.

-Lay out a clear path, start your studying and you’ll be walking the UN hallways before you know it.
+Lay out a clear path, start your studying and you’ll be walking the hallways of the UN before you know it.